Albanese elected Australia's leader in complex poll result | Politics

 “Every parent wants more for the next generation than they had.
 My mother dreamt of a better life for me.
 And I hope that my journey in life inspires Australians to reach for the stars,” he said.

-But it remained unclear whether Albanese's party could form a majority government or have to rely on the support of an increased number of independents and minor party lawmakers who won seats in Saturday's election, in results analysts described as extremely complicated, and which also mirrored the face of modern Australia.
+It's unclear whether Albanese's party could form a majority government or will have to rely on an increased number of independents and minor party lawmakers who won seats in Saturday's election, in results analysts described as extremely complicated, and which also mirrored the face of modern Australia.

 With counting set to continue for many days as postal votes are tallied, one prospect that emerged was that Albanese may need to be sworn in as acting prime minister to attend Tuesday's Quad summit in Tokyo with US President Joe Biden, Japanese Prime Minister Fumio Kishida and Indian Prime Minister Narendra Modi.

-The election delivered a clear rebuke to Australia's traditional two-party system, both to Labour and the heavily defeated conservative coalition led by the Liberal party's outgoing Prime Minister Morrison.
-The major parties bled votes to fringe parties and independents, including in many seats considered Labour or coalition strongholds.
+Biden, asked about his message for Albanese just before he departed South Korea on Sunday to head to Tokyo, said, “I'm looking forward to seeing him and the Quad matters.”
+Biden also said he had called Albanese.

-Needing 76 seats in the lower Parliamentary chamber, the House of Representatives, to govern in its own right, Labour on Sunday afternoon was being called the winner in 71, with 67% of votes counted, according to the Australian Broadcasting Corp.
+Australian National University constitutional law expert professor Donald Rothwell said that Australia's governor general, the representative of the country's ultimate head of state, Queen Elizabeth II, would “only be prepared to swear in Albanese as Acting PM' until such time as the results are much clearer.”
+Albanese, speaking to reporters on Sunday morning, merely said he would be among “five people who'll be sworn in tomorrow (Monday)” before attending the Quad meeting, then returning to Australia on Wednesday when “we'll get down to business.”
+The four colleagues he mentioned included lawmakers set to step into key financial portfolios and his deputy leader.

-The Liberal-National coalition was ahead in just 52 — drastically down from its bare-majority 76 in the 2019 poll, in what analysts called a fierce rejection of Morrison and his team's handling of many issues in its three-year term including climate, COVID-19, women's rights, political integrity and natural disasters such as bushfires and floods.
+The election delivered a clear rebuke to Australia's traditional two-party system, both to Labor and the heavily defeated conservative coalition led by the Liberal party's outgoing Prime Minister Morrison.
+The major parties bled votes to fringe parties and independents, including in many seats considered Labor or coalition strongholds.

-In a new wave in Australian politics, the teal independents are marketed as a greener shade than the Liberal Party's traditional blue colour and want stronger government action on reducing Australia's greenhouse gas emissions than either the government or Labour are proposing.
+Needing 76 seats in the lower chamber, the House of Representatives, to govern in its own right, Labor on Sunday afternoon was being called the winner in 71, with 67 per cent of votes counted, according to the Australian Broadcasting Corp.

-Most of their successful candidates are women, their success seen partly as a repudiation of Morrison for his handling of gender issues including sex scandals that have rocked Parliament during his latest three-year term.
+The Liberal-National coalition was ahead in just 52 — drastically down from its bare-majority 76 in the 2019 poll.
+Analysts described the result as a fierce rejection of Morrison and his team's handling of many issues in its three-year term including climate, COVID-19, women's rights, political integrity and natural disasters such as bushfires and floods.

-While Labour will form either a majority or minority government, both major parties lost ground, with support for the coalition dropping by more than 6% from the 2019 election, and Labour's vote falling by around 1.2% as of Sunday morning.
+In a new wave in Australian politics, the teal independents are marketed as a greener shade than the Liberal Party's traditional blue color and want stronger government action on reducing Australia's greenhouse gas emissions than either the government or Labor are proposing.

-Albanese vowed to bring Australians together, increase investment in social services and "end the climate wars".
+Most of their successful candidates are women, their rise seen partly as a repudiation of Morrison for his handling of gender issues including sexual harassment scandals that have rocked Parliament during his latest three-year term.

-Speaking to reporters while walking his dog in his electorate on Sunday morning, Albanese evoked a more cooperative approach to Parliamentary business — possibly unavoidable if Labour cannot form a majority government — and described his victory as "a really big moment".
+While Labor will form either a majority or minority government, both major parties lost ground, with support for the coalition dropping by more than 6 per cent from the 2019 election, and Labor's vote falling by around 1.2 per cent as of Sunday morning.

-"The Liberal vote went backwards, the Labour vote went backwards," he told reporters.
-"More people turned to the Greens than ever before...because we said that politics needs to be done differently."
+“The Liberal vote went backwards, the Labor vote went backwards,” he told reporters.
+“More people turned to the Greens than ever before … because we said that politics needs to be done differently.”
 Albanese, who revealed in a 2016 interview he had tracked down his biological father in Italy in 2009, four years before his death, said his surname and that of new government Senate leader Penny Wong, who is of Chinese ancestry, reflected modern, multi-cultural Australia.

-It also wants to tackle climate change with a more ambitious 43% reduction in greenhouse gas emissions by 2030 and net zero emissions by 2050.
+It wants to tackle climate change with a more ambitious 43 per cent reduction in greenhouse gas emissions by 2030 and net zero emissions by 2050.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)